sjabbott78/webDevPortfolio/README.md

 # webDevPortfolio
-This is Dr. Cumbie's CIS-376 Fall Web Development Class
+This is Dr. Cumbie's CIS-376 Fall Web Development Repository